-The MA in Literature program is a two-year degree program focused on giving students a broad understanding of American and British Literature, and the current themes and methodologies in criticism and theory.
+The MA in Literature program is a two-year degree program focused on giving students a broad understanding of American, British and global Anglophone literature, and the current themes and methodologies in criticism and theory.

 Requirements